 Why choose mastectomy without reconstruction?

-And why choose bilateral mastectomy if you only have cancer in one breast so far?
+And, why choose bilateral mastectomy if you only have cancer in one breast so far?
 Let me count the reasons... but just for myself.
 Everyone is different and everyone must choose for themselves.
 There is no right or wrong answer here, it's a choice we each must think through ourselves, research very thoroughly, and come to the very difficult decision to do what is best in our own specific situation.

 You will need to first find out what sort of surgery your own surgeon recommends, then find out ALL your options.
 Sometimes, mastectomy is an obvious choice because of the size, location, or aggressiveness of the tumor, or your family's prior history of breast cancer.

 Sometimes, a surgeon is very opinionated and pushes you one way or the other without enough explanations.
 If so, put your foot down.
 This decision affects the rest of your life and your personal comfort level.
 Consider discussing it with a different surgeon.
 You are entitled to a second opinion.
 This is YOUR body, YOUR life, so take time to get all the facts from a doctor who will truthfully answer your questions and treat you well.
+Remember, your doctor works for YOU, and should be helping you, not ignoring your questions.

 If you can find local women to talk to, or women on a breast cancer blog, who have had different kinds of surgeries within your options, talk to as many of them as possible before making your final decision.
 Women who have experienced it will often give you far clearer answers about your future problems than doctors, because the women FEEL it.
 They live with it daily, for the rest of their lives.
 They know what you're going to experience, and what they'd change if they could go back to before making their decisions.